Insight

 October 15, 2019 02:00 PM

 Family and community.
 That is at the core of Marie Tomassi’s legal practice.
-The 2020 St. Petersburg “Lawyer of the Year” honoree in Appellate Practice found it to be “such an honor and very rewarding” to receive the recognition from her peers.
+The 2020 St. Petersburg “Lawyer of the Year” honoree in Appellate Practice found it to be “such an honor and very rewarding” to receive the recognition from her Florida peers, from Jacksonville all the way down to Miami.

 “I love the Tampa community.
 I love St. Pete.”
 Tomassi stated.
 “I would like to continue practicing with the lawyers and judges and community.
 The level of commitment I have received from all of them, I would hope to match what I have received.”